-From its inception, BNC’s objective was to completely remake the U.S. House of Representatives by recruiting a slate of 435 candidates with no prior political experience, and to have them replace every sitting House Democrat and Republican alike – on grounds that those incumbents had become more beholden to corporate interests and big donors than to the welfare of their constituents.
-The new BNC candidates, said the organization, would lead a noble crusade “to rebuild the [American] economy, repair our communities, and radically reform our institutions.”
+From its inception, BNC’s objective was to completely remake the U.S. House of Representatives and Senate by recruiting a slate of 535 candidates with no prior political experience, and to have them replace every sitting Democrat and Republican alike – on grounds that those incumbents had become more beholden to corporate interests and big donors than to the welfare of their constituents.
+As Zack Exley told a group of supporters in 2013, his goal was “to go out and get 500 Elizabeth Warrens and run them together as a slate … all at once.”
+Those new candidates, said BNC, would lead a noble crusade “to rebuild the [American] economy, repair our communities, and radically reform our institutions.”
 To help these novice candidates navigate unfamiliar political waters, BNC vowed to manage all of their campaign needs related to mailings, publicity, press relations, community outreach, and online presence.

-The “Brand New Congress” that would emerge from BNC’s efforts, said the organization, would consist of a supermajority of Democrats who would bring “justice” to a deeply flawed nation that not only was “founded on slavery and genocide” and had “never been able to escape that legacy,” but that also is replete with “establishment politicians [who] reject the racial justice demands of the Black Lives Matter movement and sit by as racial inequality persists and even worsens.”
+The “Brand New Congress” that would emerge from BNC’s efforts, said the organization, would consist of a supermajority of Democrats who would bring “justice” to a deeply flawed nation that was “founded on slavery and genocide” and had “never been able to escape that legacy.”
+Moreover, says BNC, the U.S. is replete with “establishment politicians [who] reject the racial justice demands of the Black Lives Matter movement and sit by as racial inequality persists and even worsens.”

 BNC’s political platform is composed of the following major planks:

 - “Build [a] 100% renewable energy economy in 10 years” by eliminating all reliance on fossil fuels, so as to address the “dire threat to humanity” posed by “climate change.”